nathanrsfba/plagued-skies/readme.txt

 pack to start the plague when a certain event happens.
 (The command /healplague off can start it.)

+patchyDecay: If true, dragonskin decays in 'patches' of blocks, rather than individual blocks

 Commands:

-Currently there is one command, avaiable to ops:
+There is one command, avaiable to ops:

-/healplague: Turns plague healing on or off. (/heaplague on, or /heaplague off)
+/healplague: Turns plague healing on or off. (/healplague on, or /healplague off)

+There is another command, not strictly related to the Plagued Sky effect.
+It serves mainly as a helper command for the Creeping Dark pack:

+/loadchunk <dimension> <chunkX> <chunkZ>

+This loads the chunk at the given dimension and coordinates.